launchnlp/MOKA/README.md

 ```

 ## Data: MoralEvents
-Raw SEESAW can be found under [MoralEvents](./MoralEvents) directory.
+Raw MoralEvents can be found under [MoralEvents](./MoralEvents) directory.
 Please read README under [MoralEvents](./MoralEvents) directory for more information.

 Processed data and the script for data processing will be released soon.